Helsinki Deaconess Institute

 When diving into new project I want to wrap my head around the whole thing and understand the client.
 I want to really solve problems and not just do some sugar coated layouts.

 Within all this web stuff I also have experience in illustrating, all the print stuff and creating visual identities for companies and events.

 I try to get off-line as much as possible.
 The best ideas are more likely to hit me while reading a book instead of surfing through those so-called inspirational sites.
 In my off-line life I also enjoy graffiti, Finnish archipelago and spending my money dining in restaurants.

 I used to be a designer, but then I

-I love trying out new things, especially if those new things bend my mind a bit.
+I love conducting experiments and trying out new things, especially if those new things bend my mind a bit.
 I’m transparent and open, I challenge the defaults, and I ask the question “why?” a lot.
 I strongly believe that shared understanding is critically important for successful collaboration, and that openness and insistence on clear communication are a great way to get there.

 Things I enjoy outside of my professional life include (but are not limited to) good coffee, video games and nature (especially when hiking there).

 Get started with your project